 - Volume rose relative to what volume was the prior several days.

-In the middle example, the price tried to break out but had little volume increase and the price ended up moving back down.
+In the middle example (down arrow), the price tried to break out but had little volume increase and the price ended up moving back down.
 The price moved sideways until it rose to a new high on increased volume.

 Volume won’t always rise on a breakout.
 And sometimes the price keeps rising even though there wasn’t much or any volume increase.
 This happens.
 But for myself, if I’m in a trade where there was a breakout and the volume didn’t increase I become very cautious.
 I may even implement an aggressive trailing stop loss, because breakouts on low volume (relative) are more prone to failure and price reversals.